Emu: Behaviour and ecology

 The vocalisations of emus mostly consist of various booming and grunting sounds.
 The booming is created by the inflatable throat pouch; the pitch can be regulated by the bird and depends on the size of the aperture.
 Most of the booming is done by females; it is part of the courtship ritual, is used to announce the holding of territory and is issued as a threat to rivals.
 A high-intensity boom is audible 2 km away, while a low, more resonant call, produced during the breeding season, may at first attract mates and peaks while the male is incubating the eggs.
 Most of the grunting is done by males.
 It is used principally during the breeding season in territorial defence, as a threat to other males, during courtship and while the female is laying.
 Both sexes sometimes boom or grunt during threat displays or on encountering strange objects.

 On very hot days, emus pant to maintain their body temperature.
 Their lungs work as evaporative coolers and, unlike some other species, the resulting low levels of carbon dioxide in the blood do not appear to cause alkalosis.
 For normal breathing in cooler weather, they have large, multifolded nasal passages.
 Cool air warms as it passes through into the lungs, extracting heat from the nasal region.
 On exhalation, the emu's cold nasal turbinates condense moisture back out of the air and absorb it for reuse.
 As with other ratites, the emu has great homeothermic ability, and can maintain this status from −5 to 45 °C. The thermoneutral zone of emus lies between 10 and 30 °C.

-An emu sitting on the ground at a zoo.
+Sitting on the ground at a zoo.

 As with other ratites, emus have a relatively low basal metabolic rate compared to other types of birds.
 At −5 °C, the metabolic rate of an emu sitting down is about 60% of that when standing, partly because the lack of feathers under the stomach leads to a higher rate of heat loss when standing from the exposed underbelly.